 I flicked a switch and saw the room light up with the stairs in front, with little light leading to the hallway back to a veil of another room of darkness.
 I stumbled between our picture frames of memories of love and happiness.
 Never did anyone keep a picture of sorrow and regret and neither did we.
 My favorite picture is that of us at the Grand Canyon.
 A stranger took our picture at the top of the Canyon after a full day of hiking and I remember how sweaty and exhausted we were but there we were at the top on the other side after accomplishing a physical feat.
 We cried and screamed our way up, but my beloved dear husband picked me up both physically and emotionally and helped me climb to the top.
-That day, the two of us stared into the sun as champions, nothing was terribly wrong.
+That day, the two of us stared into the sun as champions and conquerors and thought, nothing was terribly wrong.

 The kitchen light turned on with my flick of the switch.
 I saw nothing so I ran back to the stairs to stumble my way to the second floor.
 I called out to my love and wondered where he was.
 Nothing was my received response.
 Silence.
 I barged into each room after room and even into the bathroom, the laundry room, and the closets.
 But I found nothing there.
 I dialed out his number again but a deafening tone is all I heard.
 I doubled back to the rooms to triple check.
 My heart pounded.
 Was he hurt?
 Had he, too, fallen?
 The bathrooms were cleared.
 I checked the tubs.
 Nothing was there, not even a spider lurking with its creepy eight legs and beady black eyes.
-Something is terribly wrong.
+Something was terribly wrong.

 I flipped open my computer to see the last time he logged on his messenger.
 It said one year to the date.
 I did not know how that could be.
 We spoke to each other just the other day online.
 I checked our messages to each other.
 Late at night I would message while he was away and I was down and missing him.
 My eyes blinked over and over to what I was seeing.
 Only messages to and nothing from my beloved dear husband.
 How could that be?
 I laid my head down on our bed and cried tears of sadness and wonder, wonder where my love could be.
-I called his mother to ask if she had heard from her son, from my beloved, and what I heard had devastated my heart to an end I had not foreseen.
-Nothing is terribly wrong.
+I called his mother to ask if she had heard from her son, from my beloved dear husband, and what I heard had devastated my heart to an end I had not foreseen.
+Something was terribly wrong.